lvgl/lvgl/docs/overview/coords.md

 - `LV_ALIGN_OUT_RIGHT_MID`
 - `LV_ALIGN_OUT_RIGHT_BOTTOM`

-For example to align a label above a button and center the label is horizontally:
+For example to align a label above a button and center the label horizontally:
 ```c
 lv_obj_align_to(label, btn, LV_ALIGN_OUT_TOP_MID, 0, -10);
 ```

-Not that - unlike with `lv_obj_align()` - `lv_obj_align_to()` can not realign the object if its coordinates or the reference object's coordinates changes.
+Note that - unlike with `lv_obj_align()` - `lv_obj_align_to()` can not realign the object if its coordinates or the reference object's coordinates changes.

 ## Size